Museum of Kansas City: History

 The opening of Science City signaled the end of science exhibits and programming at the Kansas City Museum, with its sole purpose becoming history focused content.

 In 2001, the museum's board voted to merge with Union Station Assistance Corporation and became Union Station Kansas City.
 The Kansas City Museum Association dissolved.

 Due to the financial struggles that Union Station and Science City were facing, Mayor Kay Barnes formed two groups in 2006 to study the management and finances of both institutions.
 Once the reports were done, the Union Station group disbanded, while the Kansas City Museum group remained.
 It was decided that a dedicated group focused solely on managing the museum, and not both institutions, was necessary.
 This group became the Kansas City Museum Advisory Board, and while they worked with Union Station in an advisory position, the museum was their priority.

 2006 also brought the arrival of a new director for the museum, Christopher Leitch.
 Under his leadership with support from the Kansas City Museum Advisory Board, a multitude of renovations and restorations were done.
 This included restoring the exterior masonry, roof, windows, all art glass, doors (as well as installing new ones).
 A HVAC system was installed in Corinthian Hall.
 In terms of museum content and programming, strategic and interpretative plans were developed, as well as plans for exhibits, programs, publications, community outreach efforts, and initiatives for collection management.

-During this time, a temporary visitor's center was established, and the planetarium was open.
+During this time, a temporary visitor center was established, and the planetarium was open.
 1,627 objects on display were removed and taken to storage.
 Many of the objects were in poor condition due to changes of climate, such as the levels of humidity, within the museum.
 Exhibits that had been on display for "20 or 30 years" did not return, such as the taxdermied animals in the natural history displays in the former Natural History Halls.
 The intention for the animals was to permanently lend them to other museums.

 In 2014, the City of Kansas City, Missouri, Parks and Recreation Department took over the operations and management of the museum.
 Anna Marie Tutera was hired on as the new director.
 Under her lead, more renovation and restoration projects were drafted for Corinthian Hall and other buildings on the property.
 The museum remained open for hard-hat tours from 2015 to 2017 as project plans developed.
 International Architects Atelier was brought on for the architectural design, while the museum design firm Gallagher & Associates was brought on for "architectural design, exhibit and digital media... [and] visitor experience planning and institutional planning, including a business plan and economic impact study."